Ehlers-danlos syndrome Q79.6

 Group nn (Not assigned)

 • Hypermobile EDS (old name: EDS type III: Autosomal dominant inheritance; deficiency of collagen type III, whose gene COL3A1 is mapped on chromosome 2q31.
-In some pat. a gene variation of the TNXB gene has been detected with a deficiency of the gene product tenascin-X. Associated is an increased hematoma tendency.
+In some patients a genetic variation of the TNXB gene with a deficiency of the gene product tenascin-X was detected.
+This is associated with an increased tendency to hematoma.

 Classification